Leopards host Yale at 7 p.m.

-In 12 seasons under the guidance of Dennis Bohn, the Lafayette men's soccer program has produced nothing but winning teams.
-Bohn has led the Leopards to 12 consecutive winning seasons - one of only 12 streaks of that length in all of Division I - three Patriot League championships and three NCAA Tournament berths.
-His overall record at Lafayette is 117-68-40 (.608) with a 40-26-20 (.581) mark in Patriot League play and a 57-20-16 (.698) tally at Oaks Stadium.
+In 16 seasons under the guidance of Dennis Bohn, the Lafayette men's soccer program has produced nothing but winning teams.
+Bohn has led the Leopards to winning seasons in 12 of his 16 years on College Hill, three Patriot League championships and three NCAA Tournament berths.
+His overall record entering his 17th season at Lafayette is 139-101-57 with a 49-49-24 mark in Patriot League play and a 70-33-24 tally at Oaks Stadium.

-Lafayette is coming off its third Patriot League Championship under Bohn after the Leopards defeated American in the Patriot League Championship Game to earn an automatic bid in the NCAA Tournament and a meeting with Virginia in the first round.
+Lafayette garnered its third Patriot League Championship under Bohn in 2012 after the Leopards defeated American in the Patriot League Championship Game to earn an automatic bid in the NCAA Tournament and a meeting with Virginia in the first round.
 A late goal by the Cavaliers ended Lafayette's championship year at 9-8-4, and also marked the first goal the Leopards surrendered to an opponent in 553:47 of game action, a streak the Leopards carried through the end of the regular season and into the NCAA Tournament.

 The Leopards tied for the Patriot League lead with eight clean sheets on the year, all of which were backed by goalkeeper Nathan McDonald, who earned Patriot League Tournament MVP honors.
 Alec Golini '14, Brandon Turner '14 and Sean Peckham '13 were recognized as All-Patriot League performers, with Peckham and Turner claiming All-Mid-Atlantic honors as well.

-Bohn's teams also achieve academically, as his 2012 squad earned the NSCAA College Team Academic Award for the sixth straight year and posted a 3.39 grade point average for the 2011-12 academic year, the highest in the Patriot League and in the top-10 nationally.
-Thirteen of Bohn's student-athletes landed on the Patriot League Academic Honor Roll, rounding out his total at 144 players honored in 12 seasons.
-Additionally, Blake Fink '13 and Julian Plummer '15 earned spots on the Academic All-Patriot League squad.
-Fink was also a 2012 NSCAA Scholar All-America University Division All-East Region Team selection.
+Bohn's teams also achieve academically, as his 2013 squad earned the NSCAA College Team Academic Award for the seventh straight year and posted a 3.17 grade point average for the 2012-13 academic year, third-highest in the Patriot League.
+Eleven of Bohn's student-athletes landed on the Patriot League Academic Honor Roll, rounding out his total at 155 players honored in 13 seasons.
+Additionally, Ryan Dodds '15earned a spot on the Academic All-Patriot League squad.

 Success on the pitch has been a constant during Bohn's tenure on College Hill.
 The 2003 and 2005 teams both won the Patriot League Championship during a stretch in which the Leopards advanced to the championship game in four of five seasons.